Sweet Dreams (Beyoncé song): Leak and release

 "Sweet Dreams" was leaked under its original title the day after it was recorded in March 2008, eight months before the album's release.
-It was the first time that a song by Beyoncé was leaked before its inclusion on an upcoming album.
-She responded to the leak on her official website, thanking her fans for the positive response towards the song, before clarifying that it was just a work in progress and that she did not intend to release new material in the near future.
+It was the first time that a song by Beyoncé was leaked before its inclusion on an forthcoming album.
+She responded to the leak on her official website, thanking her fans for the positive response towards the song, before clarifying that it was a work in progress and that she did not intend to release new material in the near future.
 About the leak, Love told MTV News:

 I was more concerned that [Beyoncé] would feel that we did it.
 A lot of times producers or songwriters leak records because they feel if you put the song out there it would go [on to become a hit].
 Usually a leak that far in advance of an album release puts the song in serious jeopardy of being excluded from the final track list.
 It was frustrating.
 I felt like you work hard to get in the studio to work with Beyoncé.
 [But] I was blessed ... that song turned out [to] have nine lives.

-Under the song's original title "Beautiful Nightmare", "Sweet Dreams" gained some attention in the United States, where it amassed enough airplay to chart at number forty-five on Hot Dance Club Songs chart and at number fifty-seven on Pop 100 Airplay chart.
+Under the song's original title "Beautiful Nightmare", "Sweet Dreams" gained some attention in the United States, where it amassed enough airplay to chart at number forty-five on the Hot Dance Club Songs chart and at number fifty-seven on the Pop 100 Airplay chart.
 "Broken-Hearted Girl" was initially intended as the sixth US and fourth international single alongside the stateside-only single "Ego" (2009).
-However, its release was scrapped at the last minute, and replaced by "Sweet Dreams", which Beyoncé selected for a summer single release because she wanted a dance song.
+However, its release was scrapped at the last minute, and replaced by "Sweet Dreams", which Beyoncé selected for release as a summer single because she wanted a dance song.
 She added, "It's very rare to find an uptempo song [...] that's not just about going to a club or partying or being a sexy girl".

 "Sweet Dreams" was added to US contemporary hit radio and rhythmic contemporary radio playlists on June 2, 2009.
-Dance remixes of the song alongside the album version of "Ego" and its remixes were later released on the same digital EP on August 17, 2009, in the US.
+Dance remixes of the song alongside the album version of "Ego" and its remixes were later released together on the same digital EP on August 17, 2009, in the US.